Bayesian Preference Learning for Test-Time Steerable Reward Models: Background

 which posits that the probability of $y_w$ being preferred over $y_l$ is given by a logistic function of the difference in their reward scores.
 The final loss function $\mathcal{L}_\mathrm{BT}(\theta)$ is defined as:

-Once the preference distribution shown in the training set $\mathcal{D}_\mathrm{train}$ is encoded into $\theta$ via fine-tuning, it cannot be adaptively updated at test time without additional retraining, significantly limiting the flexibility of classifier RMs.
+Once the preference distribution shown in the training set is encoded into $\theta$ via fine-tuning, it cannot be adaptively updated at test time without additional training, limiting the flexibility of RMs.